HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 **BIOS** stands for _**B**asic **O**utput **I**nput **S**ystem_.
 Obviously it is the first thing to work after pressing the power button and it is OS independent (depends on the hardware).
 [Read: Where is BIOS replaced?](#where-is-bios-replaced)

-Everyone has an experience with BIOS ugly black screen that shows up when you press the power button and its options that can be triggered by pressing delete, alt or f-keys getting you into a scary text screen with complicated settings.
+Everyone has an experience with BIOS' ugly black screen that shows up when you turn on the computer and the option to press delete, alt or f-keys to get you into a scary text screen with complicated settings.

 **Briefly BIOS has two basic tasks:**

-1. Run a POST (Power On Self Test) checking different input/output devices and the connected drivers, making sure every thing is well for the next step.
+1. Runs a POST (Power On Self Test) checking different input/output devices and the connected drivers, making sure every thing is well for the next step.
-2. Search sequentially for a bootable driver (that contains a valid boot loader program) then execute the boot loader from it.
+2. Searches sequentially for a bootable driver (that contains a valid boot loader program) then execute the boot loader from it.

 [Read: Change the BIOS search order](#change-the-bios-search-order)